 The ghost hunters freak out for a moment, then laugh nervously.

-“I think so!” the third one answers as he fiddles with his handheld camera.
+“I think so!” another ghost hunter answers as he fiddles with his handheld camera.

-I feel like joking around, and I turn towards Iñaki’s shadowy face before I have thought of what to say, but the determined look in his eyes unsettles me.
+I feel like joking around.
+I turn towards Iñaki’s shadowy face before I have thought of what to say, but the determined look in his eyes unsettles me.

 “I need your help, Irene,” he says.

 I nearly jump back.
 It felt like he was demanding me to shove a knife into my eye, if I had been able to interact with physical objects for the last couple of decades.
 The very thought makes me dizzy.

 “Hey, don’t joke around with that.
 I have told you how that feels!
 You can give these idiots a scare with anything else.”

 Iñaki steps closer and places his hands on my shoulders.
 It feels cold and nebulous.
 One never gets used to another ghost touching you, even as a ghost.